GuillaumeDugat/Road-Segmentation/README.md

 ### Final Predictions:
-To reproduce the result from our best approach (Res-U-Net-34, with external data and enhanced inference), please carefully follow the below instructions to perform the inference:
+To reproduce the result from our best approach (Res-U-Net-34, with external data and enhanced inference, described in section II.F and III.F in our report), please carefully follow the below instructions to perform the inference:

 ```bash
 git clone https://github.com/fyangch/cil-road-segmentation